-AAD-202 Communications and Marketing in the Arts
+AAD-202 Communications and Marketing in the Arts 3 credits

 Intended for arts or business majors interested in arts management, this course immerses students in the fundamentals of promoting the arts, from grassroots public relations to basic marketing concepts and applications.
 Students will have opportunities to interact with professionals in the field and explore career options.
-Prerequisites: AAD-121 and LL-131 or permission of instructor.
+Prerequisites: AAD-121, LL-131 or CMP-120, or permission of instructor.

-AAD-203 Arts Fundraising
+AAD-203 Arts Fundraising 3 credits

 Provides students with an understanding of the ethics, strategies and practices of fundraising for non-profit arts agencies.
-Students gain an understanding of the role of the development office in a non-profit arts agency, prepare for careers in arts management by increasing the skills necessary to function, and learn to plan a multi-faceted fundraising campaign effectively.
+Students gain an understanding of the role of the development office in a nonprofit arts agency, prepare for careers in arts management by increasing the skills necessary to function, and learn to plan a multi-faceted fundraising campaign effectively.
 Prerequisite: CMP-120 or LL-131.